 For several years now the European Judo Union has been preoccupied with the project of judo not only as a sport but also as an education.

 Jigoro Kano himself advocated judo not only for physical education but also as a moral and social discipline.
 As an introduction to judo the EJU believes that one of the best ways is to introduce judo lessons in school.
+In this way, the EJU considers that judo can bring instantly a well being to society, which is it’s vocation.

 Of course the lessons are adapted to the school environment so that very little material is needed and the exercises are based on "ukemi" or the special judo way of how to fall.